Who works here

 Mel is a qualified social worker and practice educator, with professional experience working in domestic abuse, housing support, child and family work and sexual violence.

 Mel attended the Lincolnshire Rape Crisis launch night whilst studying for her MSc in Social Work and felt a strong desire to work for the organisation.
-After finishing her MSc, Mel started volunteering for LRC as a helpline support worker, before applying for a part time paid position in May 2015.
-In August 2015 Mel secured the full time role of support worker and volunteer liaison.
+After finishing her MSc, Mel started volunteering for LRC as a helpline support worker, before securing the full time role of support worker and volunteer liaison.
 In December 2016 Mel was successful in attaining the position of Lincolnshire Rape Crisis Service Manager.

 Mel supervises the support worker team and manages service delivery.
 You are likely to speak to Mel if you call the office line, and meet Mel in the Women's Centre when she is training new support workers and on occasion when she quality assures the service.